 Transfer applicants studying in the U.S. on a visa must work with the institution they are transferring from to transfer their student visa to SCNM.

 Transfer students may matriculate at the beginning of the Fall or Spring quarters.

 The registrar’s office makes determinations of acceptable transfer credits.
 Transfer students must submit a request for an Advanced Standing Evaluation at least one quarter prior to the date of planned matriculation.
+Students must request and submit transcripts from all prior institutions, including military training transcripts for veterans, traditional college coursework, and vocational training.
 The possibility of transfer credit can be determined only during the admission process.
 All graduate level courses from U.S. institutions must have been taken at an accredited or candidate institution.
 Foreign courses will be examined by the academic department.
 Only those courses in which a "C" or higher is earned will be considered for evaluation.
 All foreign course work must meet standards approved by the National Council on the Evaluation of Foreign Education Credentials.
 Applicants must request a subject analysis transcript evaluation by an International Transcript Evaluation Service that holds membership in the National Association of Credential Evaluation Services (NACES).